acoppes/acoppes/site/_drafts/tdd-games.markdown

 }
 ```

-It basically loads the scene for the test case, initializes test state and variables (to validate later), find the test and activate it, wait for a result or a timeout.
+It basically loads the scene where the test case is, initializes test state and variables (to validate later), find the test and activate it, wait for a result or a timeout.

-One interesting point here is that, since I am using FixedUpdate for most of my important logic, it is possible to run this kind with increased speed by modifying the timeScale, which is super useful since I don't need to visually validate these tests when running from the test runner and if something fails I can go to the specific test and work on that one.
+One interesting point here is, since I am using FixedUpdate for most of my important logic, it is possible to speed up the execution by modifying the time scale.
+If something fails, I can go to the specific test and manually run it to work on fixing the issue.

 # Test life cycle

+// TODO: from here on

 What happens if the game changes? like I don't want double jump anymore or I want it different.